Compositional Chain-of-Thought Prompting for Large Multimodal Models: Experiments and Results

 \section{Experiments and Results}

-We apply our {\smodel} approach to two popular LMMs: LLaVA-1.5~\cite{liu2023llava15} and InstructBLIP~\cite{instructblip} We also compared our approach to several other baselines and evaluated on several benchmarks, focusing on visual reasoning and VL compositional tasks.
-Additional results and ablations are in Supplementary in~\Secref{supp:expr}.
+We apply our {\smodel} approach to four popular LMMs: InstructBLIP-13B~\cite{instructblip}, LLaVA-1.5-13B~\cite{liu2023llava15}, Sphinx~\cite{Lin2023SPHINXTJ}, and GPT-4V~\cite{OpenAI2023GPT4TR}.
+We also evaluated our approach to several baselines across different benchmarks, focusing on multimodal reasoning and VL compositional tasks.
+Additional results can be found in our Supplementary~\Secref{supp:expr}.